leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-60m-Building-a-Report-from-Scratch.md

 ![](/images/L-Dev-Report_from_Scratch/91.png)

-The parameters to Pair() are **From, Target**, or, if you do not have a “From” cell, as in our case, they can be thought of as **SourceValue, Target**.
+The parameters to Pair() are **From, Target**, or, if you do not have a “From” cell, as in our case, they can be thought of as "SourceValue", and "Target".
 Our “Source Value” is “” (an empty string) and our Targets are cells C21-C23

 Type **Pair(””, C21)** into **Pair1**, **Pair(””, C22)** into **Pair2** and **Pair(””, C23)** into **Pair3**.